Sricharan-boggavarapu/NeuroCards/README.md

-# NuroCards
+# NeuroCards

-NuroCards is a learning tool that converts PDFs into study decks, flashcards, and quick quizzes.
+NeuroCards is a learning tool that converts PDFs into study decks, flashcards, and quick quizzes.
 It uses spaced repetition to help students retain school material more effectively.

 ## Features